Extension of the ratio method to proton-rich nuclei

-In addition to the calculations performed with the first $V_{cp}$ potentials (solid black and grey lines), we also display the ratios obtained with $V'_{cp}$ (red dotted lines).
-For all three nuclei, the quality of the method is not significantly affected by that interaction: it is still very efficient for $^{27}$P while it remains at a more qualitative level for $^{17}$F and $^{25}$Al. To understand to what the differences between both sets of calculations are due, we plot with blue dashed lines the $V'_{cp}$ ratios and form factors normalized to the $V_{cp}$ ANC---viz. we multiply them by $|\mathrm{ANC}_{V_{cp}}|^2/|\mathrm{ANC}_{V'_{cp}}|^2$.
-In the case of $^{27}$P, these scaled results are superimposed on the original $V_{cp}$ calculations, confirming that the reaction process is peripheral and probes only the tail of the ground-state wave function.
-For $^{17}$F and $^{25}$Al, although the scaled REB form factors are on top of the $V_{cp}$ ones, this is not the case for the DEA ratios.
+On the contrary, for $^{17}$F and $^{25}$Al, the choice of the interaction affects the quality of the method.
+Although the scaled REB form factors are on top of the $V_{cp}$ ones, this is not the case for the DEA ratios.
 The reaction process for these projectiles is consequently less peripheral, meaning that it is sensitive to the internal part of the wave function, which is not unexpected for systems bound in a $d$ wave.
-However, this is not observed in the form factor, indicating that dynamical effects spoil the original idea of the ratio method \cite{capel2011}, which is based on the REB that makes the adiabatic approximation.
+Since this is not observed in the form factor, we know that dynamical effects spoil the original idea of the ratio method \cite{capel2011}, which is based on the REB that makes the adiabatic approximation.
 This explains why, for these nuclei, the ratio method works only at the qualitative level and that only its \emph{approximate} version could be used.
 Fine details on their structure, like the ANC of their ground state cannot be inferred with this method.